wlgitdev/SchemaToForm/docs/req_stl_1.md

    - Custom formatting options
    - Conditional visibility and styling
    - Action column support with button/link/menu variants
+   - Schema adapter available to pass a mongoose model schema to and it creates table columns from the fields

 2. Data Display Options
    - Pagination configuration with customizable page sizes